Pupil Premium Key Documentation

 - Pupils who are children of service personnel (Ever 5).

 - Pupils who are looked after (LAC), defined in the Children Act 1989 as one who is in the care of, provided with accommodation by, an English local authority.

 - Pupils who have been adopted from care or have left care under a Special Guardianship or Residence Order.

 - The basic rate of Pupil Premium Funding for 2020-21 is £995 per eligible student.

-The Pupil Premium strategy is currently under review (Nov 2018) the draft strategy document for 2018-19 and impact review document for 2017-18 are available to download at the top of this page.
+The Pupil Premium strategy is reviewed on a half-termly basis.
+The current strategy document for 2019-20 and the reviewed strategy document for 2018-19 are available to download at the top of this page.